 When the modulation wheel is at zero, the window displays "no modulation".
-This signifies that it is not possible to modulate the value given by this wheel with the modulation matrix (see underneath).
+This means that it is not possible to modulate the value given by this wheel with the modulation matrix (see underneath).

-On the left of the bend wheel we find a switch and a knob.
-The switch is used to disconnect the bend wheel from the frequency of the oscillators.
+On the left of the bend wheel we find a "BEND" switch and a "RANGE" potentiometer.

+The "BEND" switch is used to disconnect the bend wheel from the frequency of the oscillators.
 We can thus, through the modulation matrix, use the bend wheel to modify a parameter of synthesis, without modifying the frequency of the oscillator.

-The knob sets the amplitude of the bend wheel, more or less four octaves per semi-tone.
+The "RANGE" potentiometer sets the amplitude of the bend wheel, more or less four octaves per semi-tone.